fbraem/mqweb/api/authinfo.md

 part of the URL, this query parameter will be ignored. *name* is a synonym for this parameter.
 When no *AuthInfoName* parameter is passed, * wil be used as default.

+####ExcludeSystem

+When value is `true`, all authentication information objects starting with SYSTEM. will be discarded.
+This parameter is optional.
+By default the value is set to `false`.

 ###Example
 `/api/authinfo/inquire/PIGEON`
 `/api/authinfo/inquire/PIGEON/SYSTEM*`